Mexico is an easy to travel country and there is a lot of natural beauty and typical old colonial towns you just have to visit.

 Drinks and Food in Mexico

-Mexico is an awesome destination to indulge in local cuisine and beverages.
-We tried quite a few and loved them a lot!
-These are a few typical drinks and dishes you should try when backpacking Mexico!
+Mexico is an awesome destination to indulge on local cuisine and beverages.
+We tried a few and loved them all!

 Mezcal and tequila